YunoHost/doc/pages/06.contribute/10.packaging_apps/10.manifest/docs.md

 This section is completely optional and, for most apps, doesn't exist at all.

-Some applications have limitations, they might be due to non-free dependencies, arbitrary limitations, etc. Yunohost provides UI in the catalog to show such antifeatures.
+Some applications have limitations, they might be due to non-free dependencies, arbitrary limitations, etc. YunoHost provides UI in the catalog to show such antifeatures.

 The declaration of antifeatures is a 3-steps process: